antweer/eventworks/README.md

 * App_Event stores each individual event - One to Many Master Detail relationship with App_Session and App_Attendee where App_Event is the Parent object for both
 * App_Session stores each individual session - Many to One relationship with App_Event where App_Session is the Child object - Many to Many relationship with App_Attendee via SessionAttendeeAssociation Junction object
 * App_Attendee stores each individual attendee - Many to One relationship with App_Event where App_Attendee is the Child object - Many to Many relationship with App_Session via SessionAttendeeAssociation Junction object

+## Challenges

+### Angular
+* This was my first time building an app from scratch using Angular and Salesforce.
+Angular felt foreign to me at first since I was so used to React.
+But it grew on me as I built more components.
+I might even enjoy using Angular more than React now...

+### Salesforce
+* Salesforce took some getting used to.
+I'm glad there's lots of documentation available, but I think there might be a problem of too much documentation available.
+It took me forever to learn how to build my first custom object because their UI just wasn't intuitive.
+For example, every documentation mentions going to the setup console first.
+I just couldn't find the link to the setup page, until I noticed a gear icon on the top of the page that had a link to Setup.